Package Leaflet: Information for the User

 Enalapril/Hydrochlorothiazide

-This medication contains two active principles, enalapril and hydrochlorothiazide, which belong to the group of antihypertensives and, through different mechanisms, reduce elevated blood pressure.
+This medication contains two active ingredients, enalapril and hydrochlorothiazide, which belong to the group of antihypertensives and, through different mechanisms, reduce high blood pressure.

-The enalapril component of Baripril Diu is a medication that belongs to a group of medications known as angiotensin-converting enzyme inhibitors (ACE inhibitors), which acts by dilating blood vessels to make it easier for the heart to pump blood to all parts of the body.
-The hydrochlorothiazide component of Baripril Diu belongs to the group of medications known as thiazide diuretics (medications that increase the elimination of urine).
-Together, enalapril and hydrochlorothiazide help to reduce elevated blood pressure.
+The enalapril component of Baripril Diu is a medication that belongs to a group of medications known as angiotensin-converting enzyme inhibitors (ACE inhibitors), which acts by dilating blood vessels to make the heart pump blood to all parts of the body more easily.
+The hydrochlorothiazide component of Baripril Diu belongs to the group of medications known as thiazide diuretics (medications that increase urine elimination).
+Together, enalapril and hydrochlorothiazide help decrease high blood pressure.

 Do not takeBaripril Diu

-If you are unsure whether you should start taking Baripril Diu, consult your doctor.
+If you are not sure if you should start taking Baripril Diu, consult your doctor.

-In the following situations, your doctor may need to adjust your Baripril Diu dose or monitor your potassium levels in the blood:
+In the following situations, your doctor may need to adjust the dose of Baripril Diu or monitor your potassium levels in the blood:

-Your doctor may need to monitor your renal function, blood pressure, and electrolyte levels in the blood (e.g., potassium) at regular intervals.
+Your doctor may need to check your kidney function, blood pressure, and electrolyte levels in the blood (e.g., potassium) at regular intervals.

 See also the information under the heading "Do not take Baripril Diu tablets".

-You should inform your doctor if you think you are pregnant (or may be).
-Baripril Diu is not recommended at the beginning of pregnancy and should not be used if you are more than 3 months pregnant, as it can cause severe damage to your baby if used during this period (see Pregnancy and breastfeeding section).
+You should inform your doctor if you think you are pregnant (or might be).
+Your doctor will normally advise you to stop taking Baripril Diu before becoming pregnant or as soon as you know you are pregnant and will advise you to take a different medication instead of Baripril Diu.
+Baripril Diu is not recommended during pregnancy and should not be taken if you are pregnant more than 3 months, as it can cause serious harm to your baby if used from the third month of pregnancy.

-medications, even those purchased without a prescription, homeopathic, herbal, or other health-related products, as your doctor may need to adjust your dose and/or take other precautions.
+Tell your doctor or pharmacist if you are using or have recently used any other medications, including those obtained without a prescription, homeopathic, herbal, or other health-related products, as your doctor may need to modify your dose and/or take other precautions.

-It is especially important to inform your doctor if you are using or have recently used any of the following medications:
+It is especially important that you inform your doctor if you are using or have recently used any of the following medications:

 Baripril Diu can be taken before or after meals.